ickb/proposal/README.md

 - The total iCKB value of input tokens and input receipts must be bigger or equal to the total iCKB value of output tokens.
 - Output receipt fields, so receipt_amount and receipt_count, must be empty.
-- A transaction containing a receipt must also include exactly one cell in input with iCKB Owner Lock
+- A transaction containing a receipt must also include at least one cell in input with iCKB Owner Lock
 - A transaction can consume at most one Public Owner Cell, consuming one requires re-creating a new one in the outputs.
 - HeaderDeps must contain the transaction hash of the deposit block for each receipt.
 - CellDeps must contain iCKB Dep Group comprising of: iCKB Owner Lock, iCKB Receipt and standard SUDT.